chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 - **Animations**: Chromatic will attempt to pause all animations.
 However, you may need to [configure](/docs/animations) Chromatic's exact behavior.
 Chromatic's exact behavior.

-- **Unpredictable resource hosts**: Resources that load from unpredictable or flaky sources may not load in time (15s) to capture.
-Work around this by serving resources as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) or using a [placeholder service](https://placehold.co/).
+- **Unpredictable resource hosts**: Resources that load from unpredictable or flaky sources may not load in time (15s) to capture.To work around this, serve resources as [static files](#serving-static-files) or use a [placeholder service](https://placehold.co/).
 Learn more about how we [load resources](/docs/resource-loading).

 - **Image CDNs & compression algorithms**: Image CDNs optimize for image weight and size, which affect how it renders.
 Since this happens upstream of Chromatic, any changes to those images in your components will be caught as visual changes.
 Work around this by ensuring the served images are identical every time and using consistent compression settings.
-Also consider serving images as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) or using a [placeholder service](https://placehold.co/).
+Also consider serving images as [static files](#serving-static-files) or use a [placeholder service](https://placehold.co/)

 - **Web font loading**: Web fonts can load at different times which will impact snapshot consistency, especially when combined with [interactions](/docs/interactions).
-Serve web fonts as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) and make sure to [preload](/docs/font-loading) them.
+Serve web fonts as [static files](#serving-static-files) and make sure to [preload](/docs/font-loading) them.

 - **Iframes rendering out of the viewport**: Some browsers only visually render iframes when they are inside of the viewport, despite the fact that they have loaded with all of their resources.
 For this reason, if you have an iframe that is placed below the viewport of a tall story, it will appear blank.
 You may want to [ignore that element](/docs/ignoring-elements) and also test it in isolation so that it fits inside of the viewport.